Works are underway on the McCallum Park Active Area project!

 Following the 2017 study and the 2015 Foreshore Access Management Plan, which developed a framework for the consistent management of the Swan River foreshore, the Town commissioned the Taylor Reserve and McCallum Park Concept Report, which provides a master plan for a range of new spaces along the foreshore.
 The design provides a variety of exciting new high-quality passive and active recreation spaces throughout the park, creating a destination for local, state, national and international visitors.

-When will works begin on the McCallum Park Active Area
+When did works begin on the McCallum Park Active Area?

 Works began mid-Nomber 2024, and are expected to reach completion by mid-2025.